Share This Post

 Get Access to the Most Powerful Passport by Becoming an Italian Citizen

-In recent years, an annual index rates the most powerful passports in the world based on the number of countries each passport holder can visit without having to secure a visa or apply for one to travel.
+In recent years, an annual index rates the most powerful passports in the world.
+It accounts for factors such as the number of countries a passport holder can visit without having to secure a visa or apply for one to travel.
 Italy is one country that has topped the annual index year after year.
 There are many benefits to obtaining an Italian passport; we’ll cover a few here plus tips on how to become a citizen and what the Italian passport application cost is.

 Another benefit of getting an Italian passport is it provides access to all Schengen Area countries, which consist of the 26 countries that make up the European Union (EU).
 Travel between EU countries does not require a passport.
 However, you do need to have some type of ID to show that you are an Italian citizen, and in most cases, an Italian passport works best.

-There are several different paths to becoming an Italian citizen.
-One of the options frequently used is when you are a descendant of an Italian-born ancestor who might have immigrated to the United States.
+There are several different paths to becoming an Italian citizen and getting an Italian passport.
+One common scenario is when you’re a descendant of an Italian-born ancestor who might have immigrated to the United States.
 If you meet certain requirements and can prove your lineage, you can secure an Italian passport and dual Italian American citizenship status.

 Whenever you want to travel abroad in EU countries, you can just carry your Italian passport and not worry about any international travel requirements, as they would not apply since Italy is part of the EU.

 But you won’t obtain Italian citizenship automatically.
-To apply, you must provide the required documentation, like your marriage license, spouse’s linage, and so on.
-These documents will need to be translated into Italian to be considered “official.”
+To apply, you must provide the required documentation, like your marriage license, spouse’s lineage, and so on.
+These documents must be translated into Italian to be considered “official.”

-As long as you meet the requirements, you could easily get dual status and be able to travel to 188 other countries without any restrictions or having to apply for a visa prior to entry.
+As long as you meet all Italian passport eligibility requirements, you could easily get dual status and be able to travel to 188 other countries without any restrictions or having to apply for a visa prior to entry.

 Once you obtain your Italian passport and dual citizenship status, there are many benefits and opportunities.
 For example, you can live and work in Italy without needing a work visa.
 You could attend university in Italy without a student visa.
 You could buy property.
 You could even qualify for free healthcare coverage.